Skip to content

 Common Questions About Bodyguard Services in Milan

-2. Can my bodyguard in Milan be armed?
+Can my bodyguard in Milan be armed?

-Generally no, not as a matter of course.
+Generally not as a matter of course.
 Italian law reserves armed personal protection closely to the public-security authorities, and any firearms carriage by private personnel requires specific prefectoral authorisation tied to a documented threat.
 Where genuine armed cover is justified, it is arranged through the correct legal channels.

-A single discreet close protection officer typically runs €700–€1,100 per day, with senior officers up to around €1,500.
-Event details, secure transport, and residential cover are priced on assessment.
+A single discreet close protection officer typically runs €700–€1,100 per day, with senior officers up to around €1,400.
+Two-officer event details start from €1,800, and secure transport with a trained security driver runs €900–€1,400.
+Multi-day and residential cover are priced on assessment.

-4. Do you provide private security in Milan for VIP clients?
+Do you provide private security in Milan for VIP clients?

-5. Do you provide close protection during Milan Fashion Week?
+Do you provide close protection during Milan Fashion Week?

 Yes.
 Fashion Week is one of our most requested engagements.
 We deploy officers experienced in holding a discreet profile inside crowded, high-visibility settings, with advance work on venues, hotels, and movement between events.